 Make Suggestions for Further Research.

 It is easy to inflate the interpretation of the results.
 Be careful that your interpretation of the results does not go beyond what is supported by the data.
 The data are the data: nothing more, nothing less.
-Please avoid and makeover interpretation of the results, unwarranted speculation, inflating the importance of the findings, tangential issues or over-emphasize the impact of your research.
+Please avoid a makeover interpretation of the results, unwarranted speculation, inflating the importance of the findings, tangential issues, or over-emphasize the impact of your research.

 Work with Graphic: